 Pyrrhus of Epirus: Biography, Pyrrhic Military Victories, Achievements & Facts

 The phrase “Pyrrhic victory” is used to refer to a situation where the victor in a contest pays a heavy price for the victory.
 Unbeknownst to many people, the phrase was derived from famed Greek general named Pyrrhus of Epirus.
 Such was his fame that many considered Pyrrhus, who was intermittently the king of Epirus between 306 and 272 BC, the greatest among the successors of Alexander the Great.
-In that period, he secured victories against Rome and Macedonia, although at a very a huge cost in both cases.
+In that period, he secured victories against Rome and Macedonia, although at a very huge cost in both cases.

 World History Edu delves into the history, military tactics, conquests and achievements of Pyrrhus of Epirus, a famed military ruler of the Hellenistic period (323 BC – 31 BC).

 Pyrrhus of Epirus was a very capable Greek military general, statesman and king who was sometimes compared to Alexander the Great.
 The term ‘Pyrrhic victory’ is used to describe victories that come at a huge sacrifice or loss to the victor.
-Image: A marble bust of Pyrrhus from the Villa of the Papyri at the National Archaeological Museum of Naples, Italy
+Image: A marble bust of Pyrrhus of Epirus from the Villa of the Papyri at the National Archaeological Museum of Naples, Italy

 Brief biography

 Born around 319 BC, Pyrrhus was catapulted to the throne of Epirus at the age of 12.
-A member of the Greek tribe of Molossians, the teenaged ruler’s empire stretched from northwestern Greece to southern Albania.
+A member of the Greek tribe of Molossians, the teenaged ruler’s empire stretched from northwestern Greece to southern present-day Albania.

 However, about five years into his reign, he was overthrown in an uprising led by Cassender in 302 BC.

 It was during his second reign (297 – 272 BC) that he waged very costly campaigns against Rome and Macedonia.
-He was most known having a very charismatic character that augured well for the morale of the soldiers and officers that rode into battle with him.
+He was most known for having a very charismatic character that augured well for the morale of the soldiers and officers that rode into battle with him.
 His ability to hold his own also served as a huge motivation for his army.

 At the peak of his power, Pyrrhus controlled places from Epidamnus (Durres in Albania) in the north to Ambracia (Arta in Greece) in the south.

-Pyrrhus’ campaign against Macedonia
+Pyrrhus’ campaign against Macedon

-During his first reign, he took Macedon, which was then ruled by Antigonus I Monophthalmus, as his ally.
-However, the relationship between Pyrrhus and subsequent rulers of Macedon soured.
-By the reign of Demetrius I Poliorcetes of Macedonia, Macedon had become Pyrrhus sworn enemy.
+By the reign of Demetrius I Poliorcetes of Macedonia, Macedon had become Pyrrhus’s sworn enemy.
 In the war against Macedon, he fought very well, taking control of Thessaly and large parts of the western half of Macedonia.
 His gains in Macedonia was short-lived as he could not hold the gains he made.
 Ultimately, Demetrius’s successor, Lysimachus, managed to hold Pyrrhus at bay.
 Pyrrhus then returned to Epirus because he struggled to get reinforcement.

 Pyrrhus’ military victories against Rome

 The year was 282 BC and the Greek city of Tarentum (present day Taranto) was in a losing battle against Rome.
 Sensing their impending defeat, Tarentum appealed to a number of military generals in mainland Greece.
-Pyrrhus of Epirus took up the appeal and marched his well-disciplined army of about 26,000 men into southern Italy to the aid of Tarentum.
+Rome had long loathed Tarentum, describing them as a immoral people with high level of religious decadence.

-Pyrrhus’ army, which was said to be composed of heavy cavalry, war elephants and a well-oiled group of Phalangites, proved to be an overwhelming force for the Romans.
 The general secured two very crucial victories against Rome.
 The first of those victories came in 280 BC at Heraclea, even though the Romans outnumbered his army.
 His second victory against the Romans came in 279 BC at Ausculum.

 King of Sicily